pharish93/FaceDetection/README.md

 * /uilts - all visualizaions and other utility functions

 ### Demo
-Markup : 1.
-Build the mxnet framework from sources using the files in incubator-mxnet
+1. Build the mxnet framework from sources using the files in incubator-mxnet
 2. Please download the pretrained model - https://drive.google.com/drive/folders/1bwnT6Q2UFRoDEzZYYEo-t3iJaNzD8VvI?usp=sharing
 3. Run the demo.py file

 ## Contact Infromation
 If any issue, please contact me : Harish Pullagurla - hpullag@ncsu.edu